DANSAG95/hotel-bookings-analysis/README.md

 ## SQL Analysis

-SQL was used to explore the dataset and answer the main analytical questions before building the Power BI report.
+SQL was used to explore the dataset and answer the main questions before building the Power BI report.

 The analysis includes: